PiaBlossfeld/PiaBlossfeld.github.io/_pages/publicoutreach.md

 author_profile: true
 ---
 <h2>Public Outreach</h2>
-<h3>Visit as a Science Ambassador to the Volksschule Goldegg in Austria in May 2026</h3>
+<h3>Visit as a OeAD Science Ambassador to the Volksschule Goldegg in Austria in May 2026</h3>
 <p>In this short workshop, Year 4 students were introduced to the concepts of social inequality and social justice through a game.
 They also learned how important social background is for educational opportunities.</p>
 <img src="/images/IMG_9199.jpg" width="600" height="auto" alt="Workshop an der Volksschule Goldegg">